 USAA [email protected] on Android

 USAA already offers this feature for home computers under the name [email protected] The premise is the same.
 With the home version, you scan the front and back your check (after you endorse it with your signature and account number).
 Then you send the scanned photo and amount of the check and the USAA software verifies the information on the check and deposits it into your account.
-The process is quick and much faster than mailing the check in, since the funds are usually available the same day.
-Check it out on YouTube:
+The process is quick and much faster than mailing the check to USAA, since the funds are usually available the same day.

 But believe it or not, USAA [email protected] is even faster and easier than [email protected] since it basically removes a step from the process.
 Instead of having to scan the check, then save and upload the photo to your USAA account, you simply take a picture of the front of your check, then endorse the back of the check, take another picture, then click submit.
 USAA then informs you whether or not the picture quality was good enough and whether or not it was accepted.